 Time: On average, systematic reviews require 18 months of preparation.

 A team: A systematic review can't be done alone!
-You need to work with subject experts to clarify issues related to the topic; librarians to develop comprehensive search strategies and identify appropriate databases; reviewers to screen abstracts and read the full text; a statistician who can assist with data analysis; and a project leader to coordinate and write the final report.
+You need to work with subject experts to clarify issues related to the topic; librarians to develop comprehensive search strategies and identify appropriate databases; reviewers to screen abstracts and read the full text; a statistician who can assist with data analysis (if you are doing a meta-analysis); and a project leader to coordinate and write the final report.

 A clearly defined question: Clarify the key question(s) of you systematic review and the rationale for each question.
 Use the PICO framework to identify key concepts of the question.
 Determine inclusion/exclusion criteria.